-Sproul contended the church must be founded on Scripture.
+Sproul taught the church must be founded on Scripture.
 There are many pseudo-churches that affirm the Bible but also elevate things like tradition and other books to an ultimate authority.
 These groups do not fit the Biblical definition of a church because of the wrong foundation.
 A real church, or true assembly of believers in Jesus Christ, will uphold the Bible as the authoritative standard for life and doctrine.

 “So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone, in whom the whole structure, being joined together, grows into a holy temple in the Lord.
 (Ephesians 2:19-21)